5thHorseman/DropAManeuverNode/README.md

 This project uses code for Stock Toolbar support from KSPCasher https://github.com/armazac/kspcasher

 # CHANGELOG:
+- 0.1.2: Bugfix.
+There were multiple toolbar buttons that kept growing, and only the last worked.
+Fixed.
 - 0.1.1: Bugfix.
 I had some "==" where I should have had "!=" :o
 - 0.1: (Current) Initial build.
   - Stock Toolbar support.